vmwarechina/written/raspberrypi.md

 ### desktop background image

+`sudo gsettings set org.gnome.desktop.background picture-uri "file://home/mboard/splash.001.png"`

 ### boot screen

-instead of looking at 4 raspberries plus a bunch of log information from dmesg, perhaps you'd like a custom startup progress indicator or something with your device's logo.
+instead of looking at 4 raspberries plus a bunch of log information from dmesg, perhaps you'd like a custom startup progress indicator or something with your device's logo.  ubuntu leverages a bootloader called grub, modify this file to show the splashscreen for ubuntu:

+`sudo vi /etc/default/grub`

+GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"

 ### wake on lan